-- Instant Pot whole chicken – our 3rd pressure cooker recipe ever that was a game changer and made it so that I never made a chicken in my oven again.
+- Instant Pot whole chicken – Our 3rd pressure cooker recipe ever that was a game changer.
+I will never make a chicken in my oven again.

-- Pressure cooker frozen whole chicken – I figured this out last month because I am forever forgetting to defrost meat for dinner and wanted to figure this out to save dinner on those days.
+- Pressure cooker frozen whole chicken – I figured this out last month because I am forever forgetting to defrost meat for dinner.
+I wanted to figure this out to save dinner on those days.

-- Instant Pot chicken – I created this post to explain how to cook chicken in the Instant Pot whether it’s frozen, you’re cooking drumsticks, fresh breasts, a whole chicken…the whole kitten caboodle!
+- Our Instant Pot chicken – I created this post to explain how to cook chicken in the Instant Pot whether it’s frozen, you’re cooking drumsticks, fresh breasts, a whole chicken.

-NOW we’re here to show you how to make pressure cooker beer can chicken!
+NOW we’re here to show you how to make the best beer can chicken in your pressure cooker!